eberban/eberban/.ai/notes/07-tooling-plan.md

 # Tooling plan

 What was agreed with mia in the session of 2026-09-16/17, with the words that agreed it.
-Item 1 is implemented; the rest is not.
+Items 1 and 3 are implemented; the rest is not.

 ## Constraints